 The locations for this particular donation facility are a bit more limited than the others.
 However, if you live in New Jersey or Massachusetts, you will be in luck.

-ADMA Biocenter is a plasma donation center with several locations throughout Georgia, Tennesee, and South Carolina.
+ADMA Biocenter is a plasma donation center with several locations throughout Georgia, Tennessee, and South Carolina.
 ADMA is one of the higher-paying plasma donation centers.
-The company offers $70 for the first 5 visits and up to $650 in your first month.
-Donors can receive extra compensation through its Plasma Bonus program that gives qualifying donors a $50 bonus for every friend they refer.
+The company offers $70 for the first five visits and up to $650 in your first month.
+Donors can receive extra compensation through its Plasma Bonus program, which gives qualifying donors a $50 bonus for every friend they refer.

 10. Biological Specialty Company

 Biological Specialty Company (BSC) is a plasma donation center with six locations in Pennsylvania, Massachusetts, Tennessee, and California.
 The company offers $25 for each friend you refer that completes a donation.
-BSC also gives donors the chance to win a $50 bonus each month.
+BSC also allows donors to win a $50 bonus each month.

 One of the things that you will want to make sure of is that your plasma will actually be accepted when you get to the plasma donation center.
 There are a few ways that you can ensure that this will happen.
 For starters, you must make sure that you eat a good diet before you donate plasma.

-You will want to drink approximately 6 to 8 cups of water the day before your donation.
+You will want to drink approximately six to eight cups of water the day before your donation.
 It is a good idea to get this much water on a daily basis but extremely important the day before a donation.

 It is also a good idea to eat a protein-rich diet three hours before you donate.
 If your diet also has iron in it, you will have a better chance of your plasma being acceptable for donation.

 When you eat fatty foods or sweets, it can affect the plasma and sometimes make it unacceptable for use.